 This document is intended as a supplement to full independent advice and not as a replacement for it and should be read in conjunction with any personalised recommendations provided by Atkins Bland Ltd and with any product brochures supplied.

-The value of investments will fall as well as rise, as can any income produced or generated.
-An investor may, therefore, get back less than invested.
+The value of investments will fall as well as rise, as can any income produced.

 Inflation can reduce the real value of capital and the income it generates.

 Past investment performance is not a reliable guide to the future.